South Korea’s remarkable Kospi 200

 results could be disastrous.

-costs, forcing many investors to leave the market and driving
+increase costs, forcing many investors to leave the market and

-liquidity in the Kospi futures and options which the retail
+reduce the liquidity in the Kospi futures and options which the

-market provides and which is the foundation of the contracts
+retail market provides and which is the foundation of the

 Going for a clampdown